What is Bookkeeping?

 4. Introduce Accounting Principles

 Bookkeeping requires extensive knowledge in Accounting.
-Since hiring CPAs is one of the highest-paid jobs, small businesses will have a huge problem in paying accountants, so they will hire a bookkeeper.
+Since hiring CPAs is one of the highest-paid jobs, small business will have a huge problem in paying accountants, so they will hire a bookkeeper.
 A bookkeeper must have knowledge in financing, terminologies like accrued expense, sales invoice, payroll, debit, credit, assets, tax return, investments, and liability.

 5. Provide Transparency of Reports